xqbumu/go-novel-reader/PLAN.md

 ## Project Goals

-1.  **Chapter Splitting:** Automatically identify and split chapters in Markdown or TXT novel files.
+1.  **Chapter Splitting:** Automatically identify and split chapters in Markdown or TXT novel files using format detection.
 2.  **TTS Reading:** Utilize macOS's built-in `say` command to read selected chapters aloud.
+3.  **Multi-Novel Library:** Manage a library of multiple novels.
-3.  **Progress Saving:** Keep track of the last opened novel and the last read chapter.
+4.  **Individual Progress Saving:** Keep track of the last read chapter for each novel in the library.
+5.  **Active Novel:** Maintain the concept of a currently "active" novel for reading commands.

 ## Technical Choices